highcharts/node-export-server/README.md

     * `initialWorkers` (default 5) - initial worker process count
     * `workLimit` (default 50) - how many task can be performed by a worker process before it's automatically restarted
   * `killPool()`: kill the phantom processes

+## Using Ajax in Injected Resources

+If you need to perform Ajax requests inside one of the resource scripts, set `asyncLoading` to true, and call `highexp.done()` in the Ajax return to process the chart.

+Example:

+    resources: {
+      files: 'myAjaxScript.js',
+      asyncLoading: true
+    }

 ## Performance Notice